LunguGeorgeProgramator/python-django-gallery-manager/README.md

         http://127.0.0.1:8090/ or http://0.0.0.0:8090/ or http://localhost:8090/ or http://your_docker_domenain_set:8090/

 This website can be run on a python envirement "you need to set on on your machine also set dejango to".
-The seteps to run it are:
+The setps to run it are:

 1. activate python envirement in terminal ("I am using windows"), venv is the name of the folder I set it: